SumikaNya

 Start Workflow#

-Manually run the workflow in GitHub and wait for the workflow to complete.
-If there are no errors, it is successful.
+Manually run the workflow in GitHub and wait for it to complete without errors to succeed.

 image